MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- Description-Source-ADMX -->
 This policy setting manages whether users will be automatically prompted for ActiveX control installations.

-- If you enable this policy setting, users will receive a prompt when a site instantiates an ActiveX control they do not have installed.
+- If you enable this policy setting, users will receive a prompt when a site instantiates an ActiveX control they don't have installed.

 - If you disable this policy setting, ActiveX control installations will be blocked using the Notification bar.
 Users can click on the Notification bar to allow the ActiveX control prompt.

-- If you do not configure this policy setting, ActiveX control installations will be blocked using the Notification bar.
+- If you don't configure this policy setting, ActiveX control installations will be blocked using the Notification bar.
 Users can click on the Notification bar to allow the ActiveX control prompt.
 <!-- InternetZoneAllowAutomaticPromptingForActiveXControls-Description-End -->

 <!-- InternetZoneAllowAutomaticPromptingForActiveXControls-Editable-Begin -->